 Around The Bay, Northern Side

-Shortly afterwards, on the corner with Coconut Garden, with its bungalows up on the hill above, sits on the bend, whilst the small lane to the left leads you up past some private houses to Hippy Huts Glamping Belltents.
-Opposite Coconut Garden, a small road leads towards the sea.
-This takes you to the north side of the bay, where you’ll find a selection of bungalows, resorts and homestays are spread out, all with great views across the water.
+Shortly after the building works, on the corner with Coconut Garden, its own bungalows up on the hill above, sits on the bend, whilst the small lane to the left leads you up past some private houses to Hippy Huts Glamping Belltents.
+Opposite Coconut Garden, a small road leads right towards the sea.
+This takes you to the north side of the bay, where you’ll find a selection of bungalows, resorts and homestays spread out right the way along the hillside and water’s edge.